 All personal data relating to the person from whom organs have been removed and those relating to the recipient shall be considered to be confidential.
 Such data may only be processed according to the rules relating to professional confidentiality and in accordance with the Act on Personal Data Protection.

-The personal data of the organ donor and recipient must be protected from unauthorized access.

-Any unauthorized issuing of data, deletion or modification of data, as well as any transfer or disclosure are prohibited.

 Personal data about donors and recipients of organs shall be collected and used only for the purposes stipulated hereof.

 Unique identification code shall be assigned by the Digit-Transplant system, for each patient on the national waiting list, deceased or living donor, and organ recipient.